Klaim/stdcxx-privext/proposal/draft.md

 Let us examine this table and try to deconstruct which aspects required in the class definition are actually part of the class interface and which are implementation details.
-First, the all of the public and protected aspects must be a part of the interface because they are directly exposed to class user and the child class who inherits.
+First, the public and protected aspects must be a part of the interface because they are directly exposed to class user and the child class who inherits.
 Private virtual methods are also part of the interface to the child class